Choosing the Right Technology: Scalability

 Scalability refers to a system’s ability to handle increasing demands.
 In the context of financial back-office technology, this could mean:

-• Increased transaction volume: Can the system handle a sudden surge in transactions without slowing down or crashing?
+• Increased transaction volume: Can the system handle a sudden surge in transactions without slowing down or crashing, and generally being able to act the same?

-• Growing data volumes: Can the system efficiently store and process large amounts of data as your business grows?
+• Growing data volumes: Can the system efficiently store and process large amounts of data as your business grows or increases in volume?

 • Expanding user base: Can the system accommodate a growing number of users without compromising performance?